What you see: Sprouts growing from your potato’s “eyes.”

 Eat or toss?
 How robust are the sprouts?
 If they’re just about the size of pen-tips, scrape them off while you’re cleaning the potato.
 If they’re longer, cut them out, including the “eyes” they emerged from.

 So, can you eat a potato that’s sprouting?
 Here’s the story

 When a potato starts sprouting, it’s just doing what potato plants do—growing and making more potatoes!
 And like any good parent, the potato wants its family to stay safe.
-So, sprouts, which are vulnerable once they emerge from the soil, come equipped with defensive toxins called glycoalkaloids.
+So, sprouts, which are vulnerable once they emerge from the protective cover of soil, come equipped with defensive toxins called glycoalkaloids.

 These toxins, which can cause gastric distress, headaches and neurological problems if you ingest too much, also accumulate in potatoes that have been roused from their protective earthen dens and exposed to light (their green color tells you to beware; more here).

 But, not to worry, dear potato eater.
 You can easily cut out the sprout and the “eye” it emerged from to remove the risk.
 And even if you do ingest some extra glycoalkaloids, rest assured that trace amounts will likely exit your system quickly with no distressing gastric events.
 Plus, as long as your potatoes don’t have any extra bitter flavors, you can be reasonably confident that you avoided the glycoalkaloid threat.

 Size of the potato sprout makes a difference

 Nora Olsen, potato specialist for the University of Idaho, says she doesn’t worry much about small sprouts; typically, she’ll try to scrape off pen-tip sizes sprouts from potato eyes while she’s cleaning her potatoes.
 But she doesn’t stress about them, even if some small sprouts remain.